EranBoudjnah/RandomGenKt/README.md

 ![Example](https://github.com/EranBoudjnah/RandomGen/raw/master/example/videocap.gif)

-Inspired by [Cesar Ferreira](https://cesarferreira.com)'s [RxPeople](https://github.com/cesarferreira/RxPeople), I thought I'd implement an abstraction of the idea, so you could generate random instances of any class.
+This is a Kotlin port of the Java library designed to generate random instances of any class.

 This is great for demoing your app with interesting content, manually testing it with varying data, and even populating it with smart, random generated data in production.